rui-batista/SAML.PoC/README.md

 ## SAML.PoC.SP1 and SAML.PoC.IdP
 To get the first PoC started, both the `SAML.PoC.IdP` and `SAML.PoC.SP1` must be running at the same time.

 1. In Visual Studio, right-click the solution, select the *Set Startup Projects...* option, then check the *Multiple startup projects* bullet and select start in both `SAML.PoC.IdP` and `SAML.PoC.SP1` projects.
-Some pop-ups will prompt you about the SSL and certificate installation and the default browser should open with the index page of both started projects.
+When started, some pop-ups will prompt you about the SSL and certificate installation and the default browser should open with the index view of both projects.
 Pay attention to runtime ports for each project, they are hard-coded in appsettings.json and can differ from the original.
 2. Follow the SP1 index page instructions to authenticate.